dksasaki/pnboia/README.md

 # pnboia
 Simple functions to save [PNBOIA](http://www.goosbrasil.org/pnboia/dados/) .csv data to netcdf

+A data sample is provided in the data directory.

 This functions use the following python packages:
 - xarray